bangalorejug/javafest/content/sessions/virtual-threads.md

 ---
-title: 'Unlocking Concurrency: Mastering Java Virtual Threads'
+title: 'Virtual Threads in Java - A Primer'
 speakers:
   - vaibhavchoudhary
 topics: